OneFamily Fund: Actions

 The organization has distributed $34 million to more than 2,700 victims and families of victims since its founding as of December 2011.

-What Good Fences Make (play)
+What Strong Fences Make

 In 2009, American playwright Israel Horovitz wrote a short play entitled What Strong Fences Make in response to British playwright Caryl Churchill's play Seven Jewish Children.
 Horovitz has offered to allow any theater that wishes to produce What Strong Fences Make free of royalties, provided that a collection is taken up for the benefit of OneFamily.